Mesothelioma Symptoms

 Mesothelioma, like other cancers, is staged between one and four, from least to most advanced.
 The symptoms of all types of mesothelioma get more severe as the cancer grows and spreads.[6]

-The stage I and II symptoms may be mild enough that a patient is not alarmed and does not seek out a diagnosis.
+Stage I and II symptoms may be mild enough that a patient is not alarmed and does not seek a diagnosis.
+They typically include a cough or wheezing, shortness of breath, and chest pain.

 Symptoms of Benign Mesothelioma